thomastk/terraform-tutorial/README.md

 Also, look at the other variables set in variables.tf so they are compatible with your environment and AWS account.

-3. In provisioners/install-wordpress-amzn-linux.sh, following configs are hardcoded.
+3. In provisioners/install-wordpress-amzn-linux.sh, following configs are hardcoded:
+MySQL database name
+database user name
+database user password

 If needed update those but not required if you are OK with default settings.